 Since starting The Wellness Boulevard, the most asked question I get is...
-How to eat intuitively with food allergies?
-Or, more particular, is it possible to eat intuitively with foods allergies?
+How to eat intuitively with food restrictions?
+Or, more particular, is it possible to eat intuitively with foods restrictions?

 I had learned that my mental and emotional well-being were important, maybe even just as important as my physical health.
 Living a life that felt controlled by food... living in a mind that could think of nothing besides losing weight before the next big event or counteracting something I'd just ate... this wasn't the way I wanted things to go anymore.

-So, when I thought about testing food allergies and cutting some things out in support of my physical challenges and in hopes of getting off medication, I was skeptical - and frustrated - to say the least.
+So, when I thought about food restrictions and cutting some things out in support of my physical challenges and in hopes of getting off medication, I was skeptical - and frustrated - to say the least.

 I didn't ask for an autoimmune disease.